This transcript has been edited for clarity.

 Laura: That’s right.
 But how do we do that?
 How do we teach them how to think?
-First, we have to teach them the Gospel.
-That is the most important thing so it’s Risen Motherhood and here is the Gospel.
+First, we have to teach them the gospel.
+That is the most important thing.
+Since it’s Risen Motherhood, here is the gospel.
 Our children are different and we are different as believers.
 We have to teach them who they are and that they’re not going to be the same as some of their neighbors; they’re not going to be the same as some of their friends.
 They’re going to act differently and that’s because they are different.
-We want to teach them to not live for today and the worldly comforts but instead to look forward and ahead to the coming of the King.
+We want to teach them to not live for today and the worldly comforts, but instead to look forward and ahead to the coming of the King.
 That’s hard to teach a three-year old, let’s be honest.
 It’s like, “Here’s your identity in Christ and you need to long for God’s redemptive story to come.”
 That’s really hard but what that really is, is helping your children embrace, as Jen Wilkin says, embracing their strangeness or embracing their alienness.
-That’s helping them to understand that we’re different because we love God, and because He matters to us, and He makes us different, and that is a good thing instead of just, “You can’t say those potty words because they are wrong.”
+That’s helping them to understand that we’re different because we love God, and because he matters to us, and he makes us different, and that is a good thing instead of just, “You can’t say those potty words because they are wrong.”
 This gives them a reason.
 We want to teach them to love God’s law in order to want to obey God because, again, more Jen Wilkin, the heart cannot love what the mind does not know.
 That applies to us as moms and it applies to our children.

 Emily: Then also, I think being radical as you’re raising your children and getting them comfortable with that, and getting them comfortable with making sacrifices for the sake of others, whether it’s a small thing of like, “I know you really wanted that cookie but we need think about your brother and what would be in his best interests.
 Let’s give that to him even though you may not get that.”
 Of course, that would incite a massive tantrum [laughter] but those are good things to be teaching and talking to them about how we are to lay down our lives.
 We are to be wise, and we want to use our resources.
 I know that a lot of time, my husband is really good about telling our kids, “This is our house and these are God’s things and we want to give them away.”
 Our time is the Lord’s time and all of those things of reminding them that it is worthwhile to give everything to God even if there is a cost to us.